kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/meteor/21-fetching-more-users.md

 # Fetching More Users
 Why are we not going to use component level state here?

-we have a subscription wired up inside our container then we go and fetch all the records inside our Employees collection So whenever we get more employees, that is what is causing our component to rerender so inside of our component itself we are not going to use component level state here because we used component level state only to cause our component to re-render
+* We have a subscription wired up inside our container
+* Then we go and fetch all the records inside our `Employees` collection
+* So whenever we get more employees, that is what is causing our component to rerender
+* So inside of our component itself we are not going to use component level state here because we used component level state only to cause our component to re-render

-But in this case I don't care if my component is not going to re-render when the user clicks on the button, should not cause the component to re-render.
+* But in this case I don't care if my component is not going to re-render when the user clicks on the button, should not cause the component to re-render.
 I only want my component to re-render when my subscription updates

-every time the user clicks on the button we increment by 20
+* Every time the user clicks on the button we increment by 20

-We need much more logic than just update by 40
+* We need much more logic than just update by 40

-So we will pull our subscribe call out to a clickEvent handler on the class
+So we will pull our `subscribe()` call out to a **clickEvent** handler on the class

 ```
 <button onClick={this.handleButtonClick.bind(this)}